Use this checklist to set up your new Android phone.

 - With a cord: You must be connected to your old device for the entire transfer process.

 - If you don’t copy your apps and data:

-- You must manually download and install apps that you’ve installed on your old phone from the Play Store.
+- You must manually download and install apps you’ve installed on your old phone from the Play Store.

 - Text messages sent and received on your old device aren’t saved.

 - You must manually add your saved contacts.

 - Your photos aren’t transferred.